RBoshae/tile-puzzle-solver/README.md

 get from the node being considerred to the goal node.

 In this project we'll use two heuristics.
-The first heuristic is the manhattan distance.
-The manhattan distance is calculated by how far away a tile is from it's desired location.
-The second heuristic is based on the number of misplaced tiles.
+The first heuristic is the manhattan distance and the second is the misplaced tile heuristic.
+The manhattan distance is determined by calculating by how far away a tile is from it's desired location.
+The second heuristic is straight-forward and determined  based on the number of misplaced tiles in a given puzzle state.

 If you discard the heuristic component, the algorithm becomes a Uniform-Cost-Search.